 Homelessness is measured as the number of people who identified as experiencing homelessness as part of the Winnipeg Street Census Survey.
+Surveyed population experiencing homelessness refers to the number of people reached during the Street Census period.
+Therefore, these numbers do not reflect the total number of people actually experiencing homelessness in Winnipeg.
 Absolute homelessness refers to individuals who were unsheltered or in an emergency shelter.
 Provisionally accommodated refers to individuals in temporary places, transitional housing, institutional settings or at a hotel/motel.

 Why This Matters

 Homelessness affects a broad spectrum of people, including some of the city’s most vulnerable populations; youth, women and children and seniors.
 As there are many factors that contribute to being homeless, it often becomes increasingly difficult to regain self-sufficiency the longer a person is homeless (Government of Canada, 2016).

 Housing, more specifically affordable housing, is a basic need and is critical to well-being.
 It provides physical safety and peace of mind and allows individuals to prioritize other necessities that help improve quality of life such as continuing education, being employed, prioritizing health and the ability to build social networks within a community.
 Homelessness can be the cause of a combination of structural failures (insufficient income, access to affordable housing or health supports or discrimination), systemic failures (transition out of child welfare, inadequate discharge planning out of hospitals, corrections facilities, mental health or addictions facilities, lack of support for immigrants and refugees) or they could be individual and relational factors (personal crises, family violence, mental health or addictions challenges, health challenges or disabilities) (Gaetz, Donaldson, Richter, Gulliver, 2013).

 Measurements and Limitations